Wow. Apple season is here (at least in the Pacific Northwest!) and I couldn’t be more thrilled.

-I love it because it’s simple: Oats, almonds, coconut sugar, salt and coconut oil.
+I love it because it’s simple: Oats, almonds, coconut sugar, salt, and coconut oil.
 That’s it!
-And when it bakes up it’s reminiscent of graham cracker crust but without all of the weird ingredients and preservatives.
+And when it bakes up it’s reminiscent of graham cracker crust but without all the weird ingredients and preservatives.

 All that’s left is slicing and topping with an optional 2-ingredient powdered sugar and almond milk glaze!
 In my opinion, this really sends these bars over the top.

 But they would be equally delicious as is or topped with Vanilla Bean Coconut Ice Cream or Coconut Whipped Cream!
 I think they would also be amazing with my Coconut Sugar Caramel Sauce from the cookbook!

 If you try these crumbly Apple Pie Bars, let us know!
 Leave a comment, rate it (once you’ve tried it) and don’t forget to tag a photo #minimalistbaker on Instagram!
 We’d love to see what you come up with.
 Cheers, friends!

 - 4 heaping cups (~500 g) peeled, cubed apples (~2 sweet + 2 tart apples)